FatConan/sand/README.md

             pass

-You can create a plugin named `<name>` by creating a class named `Plugin` in a `<name>.py` file a folder called `sand` under your project root.
+You can create a plugin named `<name>` by creating a class named `Plugin` in a `<name>.py` file within a folder named `sand` under your project root.
 Your plugin will have the ability to hook into the **Sand** process at both the stage at which the site structure is being constructed, and at the point the content is rendered.
 This can be done by modifying the `parse` and `add_render_context` methods.

     .
     ├── sand